-23. The NASUWT has to be clear that the Scottish Government seems to be because the complexity would have made it difficult to understand or apply in practice, then it seems unfair, unjust and unworkable to ask schools, teachers and others who work with children and young people to foist the task on them.
+21. The Scottish Government seems to be attempting to move forward this because the complexity would have made it difficult to understand or apply in practice, then it seems unfair, unjust and unworkable to ask schools, teachers and others who work with children and young people to foist the task on them.

-24. Furthermore, if a so-called Expert Panel, commissioned by the Deputy discuss the GIRFEC Refresh further.
+22. Furthermore, if a so-called Expert Panel, commissioned by the Deputy nasuwt@mail.nasuwt.org.uk www.nasuwt.org.uk

-First Minister to write a workable code of practice on this, failed in this task nasuwt@mail.nasuwt.org.uk www.nasuwt.org.uk
+First Minister to write a workable code of practice on this, failed in this task